gotutiyan/ged_baselines/ged_baselines/token_ged/README.md

 # Evaluate
 To calculate precision, recall, and F0.5 score, you can use `evaluate.py`.

 First, use `preprocess.py` to prepare labels of evaluation data.
-You can input data as both M2 or parallel format.
+You can input data as either M2 or parallel format.
-If the data has multiple reference, you can use `--ref_id` option to specify which annotation will be used.
+If the data has multiple references, you can use `--ref_id` option to specify which annotation will be used.

 Second, execute `evaluate.py`.
 ```sh